alaminatik/crudings/README.md

 ## Crudings

-In this repository, I manage cruding to make me familiar & improves with <strong>Laravel Framework</strong>.
+In this repository, I manage cruding oparation using laravel 8 to make me familiar & improves with <strong>Laravel Framework</strong>.